 I knew that kid was sold, and that’s what the tour should look like!

 You just knew each personality was a perfect fit.
-The student did a perfect job fielding the parents’ questions, addressed the student’s felt needs and connected all the dots for everyone.
+The student did a perfect job fielding the parents’ questions, addressed the student’s felt needs

 - Anatomy of a College Visit